 Finally, you can check your data entry using the Cash Flow report.
 You can ensure that the rental property is included in a client’s financial plan by viewing Other Inflows > Real Estate Income and Total Expenses > Real Estate Expenses.

 Are you interested in learning more?
-Check out our webinar Understanding Real Estate in eMoney for more information on data entry, buy/sell Transactions, and additional real estate reports.
+Check out Understanding Real Estate in eMoney for more information on data entry, buy/sell transactions, and additional real estate reports.